 An Tobar's Winter Open Exhibition

-The theme YELLOW is open to free interpretation by the artist.
-Entries are welcomed from artists and craftspeople from Mull and Iona, Argyll and Bute and previous exhibitors at An Tobar.
-Work in a variety of media is acceptable including: painting, sculpture, printmaking, photography, textiles, ceramics, jewellery, digital and electronic media.
+The theme Pandemonium is open to free interpretation by the artist.
+Entries are welcomed from artists and craftspeople from Mull and Iona, Argyll and Bute and exhibitors at An Tobar.
+Work in a variety of media is acceptable including: painting, sculpture, printmaking, photography, textiles, ceramics, jewellery, film, digital and electronic media.

-Please see our conditions of entry for more information.
+Please see our conditions of entry page for more information.

 (This information and submission forms will be available from the 12th of September 2020 from this page)